 By the time I was 21 years old, I had suffered a lifetime of disappointments.
-Both of my parents were dead, as well as all my grandparents and most of my aunts and uncles.
+Both of my parents were dead, and all my grandparents and most of my aunts and uncles.
 I had seen more death than most do in a lifetime.
 I was pregnant multiple times outside of marriage, which carries its own shame and embarrassment.
 I had been homeless, lived on government assistance, and struggled to put food on the table as a single mom.
-I had already parented alone for several years and had no way of knowing that I would go on to parent even more years alone.
+I had already parented alone for several years.
+I had no way of knowing that I would go on to parent even more years alone.
 And all of those things shaped me and molded me with fear.

-But the journey I embarked upon a few years back was far worse than I could have even imagined.
+The journey I embarked upon a few years back was far worse than I could have even imagined.
 Eight years ago, I decided to walk away from Corporate America and accept this call on my life to minister to single moms nationally.
 I was scared and felt ill-equipped, but I did it anyway.
-And the ministry quickly grew.
-Before long, our ministry was ministering to thousands around the globe, but for every success, I experienced in ministry, there was an even bigger attack personally.
+The ministry quickly grew.
+Before long, our ministry was ministering to thousands worldwide; for every success, I experienced in ministry, there was an even greater attack personally.
 First, my husband lost his job, and there was no money.
 Then, my children were plagued with countless unforeseen surgeries, and there was even less money.
 Eight surgeries later, our family was pressed from every side financially.
-And then there were the difficult teen years, where I failed miserably in parenting.
-And the times I secretly wanted to quit ministry altogether, because I didn’t feel I measured up.
+Then there were the difficult teen years, where I failed miserably in parenting.
+And the times I secretly wanted to quit ministry altogether because I did not feel I measured up.
 It was during this difficult time that I actually declined every invitation I received from churches to speak.
 The enemy had accomplished exactly what he wanted.
 He had taken my voice.

 Fear had beaten me down and strangled the life from me.
 It was gradual, and I usually masked it well.
 But most days, I spent my time crying uncontrollably.
-That’s what fear does.
+That is what fear does.
 It strangles, immobilizes, subtracts, withers, crushes, and shatters.
 It grips our soul and snatches every dream.
-What once was the joy of the Lord somehow becomes replaced with anger and hopelessness.
+What was once the joy of the Lord, somehow, became replaced with anger and hopelessness.
 Fear encourages us to give up and accept the misery of existence versus the excitement of a God-led pursuit.

-Many Christians are struggling with fear and allowing it to take our voice and strangle us – secretly and slowly.
-Yet, our Father in Heaven paid for us to have an abundant life, free from fear and worry and anxiety.
-There are three things that we can do that will allows us to master fear and move into the freedom Christ paid for us to have.
+Many Christians struggle with fear and allow it to take our voice and strangle us – secretly and slowly.
+Yet, our Father in Heaven paid for us to have an abundant life, free from fear, worry, and anxiety.
+We can do three things that will allow us to master fear and move into the freedom Christ paid for us to have.

 Acknowledge what fear is.
-If fear didn’t come from the Lord, then who gave it to us?
-As Christians, we must understand that fear was given to us by Satan as a mere tactic to keep us distracted and off-course for the plans the Lord has for us.
+If fear did not come from the Lord, then who gave it to us?
+As Christians, we must understand that fear was given to us by Satan as a mere tactic to keep us distracted and off-course from the plans the Lord has for us.
 We must understand it for what is, then realize we have the authority to dispel fear with the power of Christ’s shed blood.

-Don’t clamor in a corner like one with no hope.
+Do not clamor in a corner like one with no hope.
 You are a daughter of the King of Kings.
 You are more than a conqueror in Christ.
 That challenge, that thing you are facing, is not bigger than your God.
 He will never leave you.
-When fear comes for you, don’t retreat and allow it to strangle you.
+When fear comes for you, do not retreat and allow it to strangle you.
 Get ready for war.
 Wage war against the evil one who has attempted to lie to you and steal the joy God has paid for you to have.
 Take authority and stand against it.